 Disease worlds models are essential for personalised medicine [Work in progress]

-LLM is not for personalised medicine: Every day it has become more evident that current LLMs will one day be as good as human doctors at making diagnoses.
-However, personalised medicine is far beyond just making a diagnosis.
+Every day it has become more evident that current LLMs will one day be as good as human doctors at making diagnoses, if enough current clinical representations are embedded and given to the LLMs.
+However, personalised medicine is far beyond making a diagnosis.
 Unfortunately, I do not think that the current LLM systems or their future versions are designed for accurate personalised medicine.
-This is because they can only access partial clinical representations of patients, rather than looking holistically at the whole picture at both the individual and population levels.
+This is because they can only access sparse and partial clinical representations only in the past, rather than contiously and holistically looking at the whole picture at both the individual and population levels.
+As a result of the current training pipelines and the current data engineering used to gather the training data, LLMs fundamentally won’t have the ability to generate artifacts that could satisfy the conditions that would make them world models, especially for personalised disease progression and other precision medicine tasks.

-Contents of this blog: This blog will first lay out the definitions of a Disease World Model, which provides a few future research directions and opportunities.
+From the perspective focusing on the emerging properties of the generated medical artifacts, this blog will first lay out the definitions of a Disease World Model, which provides a few future research directions and opportunities.
 Some early use cases with promising results on lung fibrosis will later be discussed.

 Invites for collaborators This is a work in progress, so please feel free to contact me if you find a typo, a mistake, or would like to discuss or collaborate. xumoucheng28@gmail.com.